 Where to find a trustworthy contractor?

-- Trust your guts.
-After you read a company’s blog and check the projects they’ve already delivered, listen to your inner voice.
+After you read a company’s blog and check the projects they’ve already delivered, listen to your intuition.
 If something confuses you about a developer – it’s better to keep looking until it clicks.

 Let’s reinforce the main points!

-In 2020 food delivery services processed billions of orders on a daily basis.
-When the pandemic closed all eateries, food delivery has become not only comforting but also necessary.
+In 2024 food delivery services processed billions of orders on a daily basis.
 The market expands fast, and if you have thought about executing your own delivery app, it is the right time to start.

 We will help you to execute the ideas and figure out key elements.
 Remember, that most services separate apps for customers, restaurants, and couriers for both iOS and Android.
 But you don’t have to pay for all 6 apps – React Native uses a shared codebase and allows us to build apps for two mobile platforms at the same time.
 Also, feel free to use our list of key features your app needs, or just ask us about specific details for your upcoming project.